 Anyone serious about finding talent should find our events useful.
 We work hard on making our content fresh and relevant for sourcers, who themselves are trying to keep up with the ever-changing business environment.
-We have people from all sorts of backgrounds and experience attend our events, but the core audience is made up people whose remit is to unearth hard-to-find talent.
+We have people from all sorts of backgrounds and experiences attend our events, but the core audience is made up of people whose remit is to unearth hard-to-find talent.

 How do you manage to run major recruiting conferences in 4 continents living in Australia?

 Advances in technology and the ease of communication means distance is no longer a barrier.
 In some ways, I am a living example of the gig economy in action.
 All I need is a laptop and an internet connection.
 I am also very fortunate to have good friends and partners in many of the locations we operate in.

 What’s the mission behind SOSU?
 Tell us about it in three sentences.

 I believe #SOSU is not in the conference business, but in the people development business.
 We love game-changers aka sourcers.

 Tell us about the conference’s geography.
 Is conducting an event in every country of the world one of your goals? 🙂